Williamsburg Ghost Tour

 - Is there any walking involved?

 Approximately 1 mile of walking.
-The extended tour will be about 1.5 miles.
+The extended adventure will be about 1.5 miles.

-The tour lasts approximately 1 hour.
-The extended tour lasts approximately 90 minutes.
+It lasts approximately 1 hour.
+The extended experience lasts approximately 90 minutes.

-There is no age limit for this tour.
+There is no age limit.
 Parents know their children's abilities best, but it is recommended the child be 6 or older.

 - What type of dress & footwear are recommended?